Egypt's Sisi approves anti-terrorism law creating special courts

 THROWBACK TO MUBARAK ERA

-"This is taking us back to the Mubarak era and the 30-year state of emergency that helped push Egyptians to the streets in 2011," Mohamed Elmessiry, Egypt researcher at Amnesty International, said.
+"This is taking us back to the Mubarak era and the 30-year state of emergency that helped push Egyptians to the streets in 2011," Mohamed Elmessiry, Egypt researcher at Amnesty International, said in a statement.

 "Despite security forces having a record of excessive use of force, this law...paves the way for impunity."